-Founder Nyla Rodgers finds hope after her mother’s death — when visiting the community in Africa that her mother had called family.
+Founder Nyla Rodgers finds hope after her mother’s death — when visiting the community in Kenya that her mother had called family.

 Founder Nyla Rodgers finds hope after her mother’s death — when she finds the community in Kenya that her mother called family.